Blocks of flats usually have one of two types of system for heating and hot water. Each can bring their own types of problem for the tenant:

 What bodies are there to protect my rights?

 Ofgem can impose regulations on the supply of gas and electricity, but heat pumps and heat networks (or “District Heating”) are outside of Ofgem’s control.
 Some heat networks are covered by the Heat Trust.
 You can see here whether or not yours is covered.
 If it is, then you can go to the Energy Ombudsman with a complaint.
 However, they will not deal with issues relating to costs.
+Tenants and leaseholders of blocks owned by a local authority or housing association can take their complaints about all sorts of heating or provision of hot water to the Housing Ombudsman, who in 2021 produced this useful report about failings that they have adjudicated.
+In Scotland, you should contact the Scottish Public Services Ombudsman.

 Citizens Advice has been chosen by the government to support people in relation to energy supplies and energy bills, and this does include heat networks.
 Alternatively, a lawyer or Law Centre may be able to help.
 Fuel Poverty Action is a grassroots organisation with very limited resources, but they have been helping a number of estates with issues like these.